On extremes for Gaussian subordination: Preliminaries

 \subsection{$m$-extremal dependence}

-Corollary \ref{Cor:extr indep tran gaus} provides the key insight that it is impossible to generate extremal dependence from two correlated Gaussian vectors unless there is a deterministic linear dependence between them.
-On the other hand, for the $(m+1)$-moving-window Gaussian subordination model in \eqref{eq:gaus sub Y multi}, extremal dependence is achievable due to the overlapping $X_k$'s when the time lag is within the window.
-This motivates us to discuss the notion of \emph{$m$-extremal dependence}.
+{ Corollary \ref{Cor:extr indep tran gaus} shows that one cannot generate extremal dependence from two correlated Gaussian vectors unless there is a deterministic linear dependence between them.
+On the other hand, in the $(m+1)$-moving-window Gaussian subordination model \eqref{eq:gaus sub Y multi}, extremal dependence may occur at short lags because of the overlap in the underlying Gaussian inputs.
+This naturally motivates the following notion, which is weaker than the classical $m$-dependence and tailored to extremes. }

-Recall the classical notion of $m$-dependence, that is, an $\R^d$-valued stationary process $\{Y_k=(Y_{k,i})_{i=1,\ldots,d}\}_{k\in \Z}$ is said to be $m$-dependent, if $\{Y_i\}_{i\le 0}$ and $\{Y_i\}_{i\ge m+1}$ are independent.
-This will be the case, for example, if in \eqref{eq:gaus sub Y multi}, the underlying $\{X_i\}$ is i.i.d..
-The property of $m$-dependence, of course, may cease to hold in the presence of dependence in $\{X_i\}$.
-On the other hand, with the extremal dependence concept in Section \ref{sec:gaus exp dep}, one may introduce analogously a concept of \emph{$m$-extremal-dependence}, that is, any pair $(Y_{k,i},Y_{\ell,j})$, $k\le 0$, $\ell\ge m+1$, $i,j\in \{1,\ldots,d\}$, is extremally independent (see \eqref{eq:extr indep}).
+{ Recall that an $\R^d$-valued stationary process $\{Y_k\}_{k\in\Z}$ is called $m$-dependent if $\sigma(Y_i,\ i\le 0)$ and $\sigma(Y_i,\ i\ge m+1)$ are independent.
+For instance, this holds in \eqref{eq:gaus sub Y multi} when the latent process $\{X_i\}$ is i.i.d.
+In general, however, $m$-dependence fails as soon as temporal dependence is present in $\{X_i\}$.
+For our study of extremes, it is enough to require that observations separated by more than $m$ time units be extremally independent. }